-The objective of these measurements is to determine the RF performance of an Ironwood 0.5mm BGA test socket.
+The objective of these measurements is to determine the RF performance of a Ironwood Electronics SM interposer.
 For G-S-G configurations, a signal pin surrounded by grounded pins is selected for the signal transmission.
 For G-S-S-G configurations, two adjacent pins are used and all other pins are grounded.
 Measurements in both frequency and time domain form the basis for the evaluation.
 Parameters to be determined are pin capacitance and inductance of the signal pin, the mutual parameters, the propagation delay and the attenuation to 40 GHz.